What Is 4-H?

 Mission: 4-H empowers youth to reach their full potential through youth-adult partnerships and research-based experiences.

 4-H youth programs provide opportunities for youth to develop skills they can use throughout their life.
 Iowa 4-H builds upon a century of experience as it fosters positive youth development that is based on the needs and strengths of youth, their families, and communities.

 - Healthy Living

 - Communication and the Arts

-The program priorities are cross-disciplinary, as opposed to independent programs.
-It is important to ensure all Iowa 4-H delivery modes (afterschool programs, camps, events, clubs, schools) are intentionally moving youth and their parents toward sustainable learning communities, usually referred to as 4-H Clubs.
+The program priorities are cross-disciplinary.
+It is important to ensure all Iowa 4-H delivery modes (afterschool programs, camps, events, clubs, schools) are moving youth and their parents toward sustainable learning communities, usually referred to as 4-H Clubs.
 Iowa considers 4-H Clubs/Learning Communities as its deepest and most sustainable level of intervention.